Home

 What is the minimum qualifying percentile for BAMS?

 To be eligible for BAMS counselling, General category applicants must score at or above the 50th percentile in NEET UG.
-In contrast, OBC, SC, ST, and PwD applicants must achieve the 40th percentile (45th for General‑PwD).
-These are the qualifying criteria set by NTA.
+OBC, SC, ST, and PwD applicants must achieve the 40th percentile, while General-PwD candidates need the 45th percentile.

 Can lower NEET scores still get BAMS in private colleges?